pooravdhingra/msme_assist/README.md

 ## Text-to-Speech

 Responses from the assistant are now synthesized using Google Cloud Text-to-Speech.
-To enable this feature you must provide a Google service account JSON file and set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to its path (see `.env.example`).
+You can either set `GOOGLE_APPLICATION_CREDENTIALS` to the path of a service account JSON file or provide the JSON directly in the environment variable `GOOGLE_APPLICATION_CREDENTIALS_JSON` (useful with Streamlit secrets).
+See `.env.example` for both options.

 The language passed to the TTS service is determined from the user's query: